 - Promote improvements in patent, trade mark, logo, design and copyright laws and regulations and lodge submissions.

-- Frame and establish by-laws and a code of ethics for patent and trademark attorneys and other members.
+- Frame and establish by-laws and a code of ethics for patent and trade marks attorneys and other members.

 - Encourage communication between members, allowing them to exchange professional ideas and knowledge on patents, trade marks and copyright issues, and to gather and disseminate professional knowledge.